Cold War (1979–1985)

-The Cold War from 1979 to 1985, was a late phase of the Cold War marked by a sharp increase in hostility between the Soviet Union and the West.
+The Cold War from 1979 to 1985 was a late phase of the Cold War marked by a sharp increase in hostility between the Soviet Union and the West.
 It arose from a strong denunciation of the Soviet invasion of Afghanistan in December 1979.
-With the election of Prime Minister Margaret Thatcher in 1979, and American President Ronald Reagan in 1980, a corresponding change in Western foreign policy approach toward the Soviet Union was marked by the rejection of détente in favor of the Reagan Doctrine policy of rollback, with the stated goal of dissolving Soviet influence in Soviet Bloc countries.
+With the election of British prime minister Margaret Thatcher in 1979, and American president Ronald Reagan in 1980, a corresponding change in Western foreign policy approach toward the Soviet Union was marked by the rejection of détente in favor of the Reagan Doctrine policy of rollback, with the stated goal of dissolving Soviet influence in Soviet Bloc countries.
 During this time, the threat of nuclear war had reached new heights not seen since the Cuban Missile Crisis of 1962.

 The Soviet Union invaded Afghanistan following the Saur Revolution in that country, ultimately leading to the deaths of around one million civilians.
-Mujahideen fighters succeeded in forcing a Soviet military withdrawal in 1979.
-In response, U.S. President Jimmy Carter announced a U.S.-led boycott of the Moscow 1980 Summer Olympics.
+Mujahideen fighters succeeded in forcing a Soviet military withdrawal in 1989.
+In response, U.S. president Jimmy Carter announced a U.S.-led boycott of the 1980 Summer Olympics in Moscow.
 In 1984, the Soviet Union responded with its own boycott of the 1984 Summer Olympics in Los Angeles, California.
 Tensions increased when the U.S. announced they would deploy Pershing II missiles in West Germany, followed by Reagan's announcement of the U.S. Strategic Defense Initiative and were further exacerbated in 1983 when Reagan branded the Soviet Union an "evil empire".